jackmiller334/Goalie-Game/README.txt

-TO RUN THE GAME, GO INTO THE GOALIE!
-FOLDER AND CLICK GOALIE.EXE

 The object of the game is to save as many goals as you can.
 The balls start slowly and gradually speed up the more goals you save in a row.